 Common Criteria (CC) Evaluations

-Certification to Common Criteria or ISO/IEC 15408 provides a distinct competitive advantage while best positioning your product within regulated industries and markets, worldwide.
+Certification to Common Criteria or ISO 15408 provides a distinct competitive advantage while best positioning your product within regulated industries and markets, worldwide.

 Common Criteria (CC), known as ISO/IEC 15408 is an international standard designed to be a flexible and an adaptable way to specify and measure IT security.
 Common Criteria captures the users’ functional and assurance requirements, translates policy into product and system specifications, guides product and system development, and is a basis to evaluate products and systems.